 Ransomware.
 CryptoLocker.
 CryptoWall.
 Crypto-whatever.
 In the world of IT, there are few words more dreaded than these.
-Ask any admin about the moment one of their end users came up to them and said, “I can’t open my documents.
+Ask any admin about the moment one of their end-users came up to them and said, “I can’t open my documents.
 Something says they’re encrypted.
 What’s going on?” and they’ll all tell you about that sinking pit in their stomach, followed by panic and a mad rush to unplug the power from the PC and remove all network connections.

-At this point any IT admin would no longer trust this machine, and for good reason.
+At this point, any IT admin would no longer trust this machine, and for good reason.
 Once the PC is powered on and left to run, the ransomware will boot up again and alphabetically work through all documents and encrypt them, followed by placing instructions on how to pay and get a decryption key inside of each folder.
 At this point, the IT admin has a choice: image the machine, or pay the ransom.

 But this idea doesn’t sit well with many IT admins.
 Why?
 Because it defies conventional wisdom, and it feels too easy.
 Allow me to explain.

-But here’s why rolling back to an older snapshot is not only practical and quick, but completely safe as well.
+But here’s why rolling back to an older snapshot is not only practical and quick but completely safe as well.

 This means that RollBack Rx snapshots are not touched by the virus, and therefore any malicious encryption code that would attempt to run on it.
 If someone were to have a major Crypto-whathaveyou infection on their machine, simply reverting to an older snapshot is quick and entirely safe.
 It’s that simple.

 But looking at the cold hard facts, the logic of code, and the way our software functions, it is true.
 No ransomware will infect the older snapshots.
-Reverting back to an older state is safe, and removing the corrupted snapshots afterwards does eliminate any trace of the virus on that local machine.
+Reverting to an older state is safe, and removing the corrupted snapshots afterward does eliminate any trace of the virus on that local machine.

 For additional reading, please check out this how-to remove ransomware guide with RollBack Rx, or about Cryptowall infections and their history.